NuteBurn/nuteburn.github.io/_posts/2021-03-06-day-twelve.md

 They both got about 4 cups of water, hoping that it wasn't too much, but it was less than my last water.
 I didn't need to pH the water as it came in around 6.2 when I tested it.

+## Light

+Backed the light off a few more inches too, from 24" to about 26.5".

 ### Pineapple Express

 ![Day 12 Pineapple](/public/images/first-run/day12-pineapple.jpeg)